 Shingles is a painful viral infection that can occur in individuals that have contracted chickenpox previously in their life.
 The shingles vaccine can help to significantly reduce the risk of the occurrence of shingles even if you have had a prior episode.

-The new Shingrix® vaccine, that was introduced to the market in 2018, results in an increased resistance compared to the previous Zostavax®.
+Shingrix® The new Shingrix® vaccine, that was introduced to the market in 2018, and results in an increased resistance compared to the previous Zostavax®.
 Shingrix is delivered as a 2 series vaccine meaning you get 2 shots within a set time period in order to achieve maximum effectiveness.
-If you have previously received the shingles vaccine or shingles the new vaccine will confer better resistance to prevent future outbreaks or occurrences.
+If you have previously received the shingles vaccine or had shingles, Shingrix® will confer better resistance to prevent or minimize future outbreaks or occurrences.